 - It can be securely connected to existing on-premises networks or VPNs.

-- Instance ports can be aggregated to provide up to 40 Gbps to a single destination.
+- Instance ports can be aggregated to provide up to 40 Gbps.

 All Bare Metal, All Software Defined

 When an API call is made or an action takes place in the Control Center, the bare metal network automatically creates a secure tunnel between the two physical ports, linking them via an isolated layer 2 pseudo-wire connection.
 This tunnel is a bare metal environment in which VLANS can be driven and traffic can broadcast.
 When a new port is added to the same LAN, the layer 2 network is expanded, just like a physical on-premises network.

 The Bare Metal Network provides lower latency, more elasticity, and improved security compared to traditional cloud networks.
 It runs entirely on bare metal - there is no virtualization or other types of software switching involved.

 Designing a complex network architecture in the Control Center is as simple as drag & drop.
 The interface allows building networks as easy as drawing a wireframe on paper.
 It literally takes minutes to: